TronUb/Tron/README.md

 <br></br>
 </details>

-<b>Warning ⚠️</b>: I will not be responsible for anything that happens with your account, channels, groups, friends, etc, if you get banned or limited it will be your fault, imo nothing happened with my account until now.
+<b>Warning ⚠️</b>: I will not be responsible for anything that happens with your account, channels, groups, friends, etc, if you get banned or limited it will be your fault, most of time nothing happens.

 <br></br>